Dr-DeBugg/Dice-App/README.md

-# DiceApp
+# 🎲 Dice App

-This is the implementation for 🎲DiceApp - test it out for yourself here! https://dice-app-gamma.vercel.app/
+This is the implementation for 🎲 Dice App - test it out for yourself here! https://dice-app-gamma.vercel.app/

 ### Demo